splarty/FrontEnd/README.md

   - Take you to _Anfield_, the home stadium of Liverpool F.C.

+## Running the Application

+The _Application_ is self-contained.

+After making _index.html_ available to localhost, all that is required to run this application is to point your browser to that _index.html_ page.

 ## Functionality

 There are two ways to navigate this web application: